Why Companies Leave California

 - Complete the form and pay with PayPal.

 - On completion of payment, you will be redirected to the download page.

 California’s business climate continues to deteriorate, so much so that a record number of companies are leaving the state.
-Joe Vranich, the report’s author, urges businesses to leave the business-hostile state because is business climate continues to worsen.
-It’s the first time in his career he has openly made such a recommendation.
+Joe Vranich, the report’s author, finds that the state’s business-hostile climate continues to worsen so much so that for the first time in his career he openly encourages companies to consider leaving the state.

 The report is the latest update to a series of studies about companies departing California for business-friendly states and foreign nations.
 One finding is that 1,800 relocation or “disinvestment events” occurred in 2016 (the most recent year available), setting a record yearly high going back to 2008 – and that about 13,000 moved out of state during that nine-year period.

 The top reason to leave the state has long been high taxes.
 But California now has such a brutal legal environment that business owners and corporations should consider jurisdictions where they will be treated fairly and respectfully.